PowerPigeon26/MethodsExercise3/README.md

 Hi!
 This project was made to practice creating methods, parsing user input, and printing information to the console.
+The code first print some number in a range to the console.
+Then the user is asked for some numbers, and the program will give info like whether the number is odd or even.
+Lastly, a multiplication table is printed to the console based on the user input.